Veps people: Language

+A number of Veps live outside the historical Vepsian Upland, mostly in other cities in the Republic of Karelia, Saint Petersburg and Moscow.

 Genetics

 Estimated ancestry components among selected Eurasian populations, including Vepsians.

 Vepsians cluster with Karelians and Finns.
 They share most of their autosomal ancestry with Europeans, but about 12% of their ancestry is Nganasan-like.
 This Siberian-related component is linked to the spread of Uralic languages.
 Like other Baltic Finnic peoples, Vepsians have a high Steppe-related admixture.

 Vepsians share more IBD (identity-by-descent) segments with several Uralic-speaking populations, including geographically distant ones like the Mansis and the Nganasans, than with Russians or other non-Uralic groups near to them.
 This is consistent with the idea that the Uralic-speaking peoples share some common roots.
 They have significant IBD segment sharing with the Turkic-speaking Dolgans from Siberia, too.

 The most common maternal haplogroups among Vepsians include H (57.6%) and U5 (16.8%), showing similarity with other Baltic Finnic groups.
-56.4% of Vepsian men have the haplogroup N, which is of East Eurasian origin and commonly found among Uralic-speaking populations.
+In Tambets et al, 2018, 56.4% of Vepsian men have the haplogroup N, which is of Uralic origin and commonly found among Uralic-speaking populations.
 38.5% belong to the subclade N1a1a (M178), which is typical for Finno-Ugric groups near them, and 17.9% have the subclade N-P43, common in more eastern Uralic groups.
 The second most common Y-DNA haplogroup among the Veps is R1a (35.9%).
 The paternal lineages of the Veps may have been influenced by the Zavoloch Chuds, who are thought to have possibly mixed with them.
+A 2024 paper found Veps had the lineages of N2a, N3a3 and N3a4 as about 30% of their y-DNA, along with an enrichment of I1.